-We do exam preparation for selective school entrance exams as well as School Certificate and Higher school Certificate.
+We do exam preparation for Higher school Certificate in some topic areas.
 It is important that you contact us well before the exams to give your child the best chance of success.

 Every child is different and every problem is different.
 After the initial assessment we will be able to provide an indication of how long tutoring may be required.

 5. Will you come to my house to tutor?

 All tutoring is done within our Centre.
 This gives us the best facilities and teaching materials to meet the needs of your child in an optimal learning environment free from distractions.

 Many parents are concerned about how their children are performing at school and whether their children are at an appropriate level for their age and class.
 We provide a free, no-obligation assessment and discuss the results with you in detail to determine exactly how your child is performing.

 Lessons are 80 minutes long and students attend for one lesson a week.
 Some older children do attend more often, according to their needs.
 Even young children attend for 80 minutes - their lessons are broken up into 10 minute activities, designed to keep them keen and interested.